wizzlerr/bingo/README.md

 1. Game resets every monday
 2. Person with most points wins
-3. Decalring scores should be done by going to active week issue and putting comment
+3. Declaring scores should be done by going to active week issue and putting comment

 **Bingo types**